devonzara/bouncer/readme.md

 $user->disallow('ban-users');
 ```

-> **Note:** if the user has a role that allows them to `ban-users` they will still have that ability.
-To disallow it, either remove the ability from the role or retract the role from the user.
+> **Note:** if the user has a role that allows them to `ban-users` they will still have that permission.
+To disallow it, either remove the permission from the role or retract the role from the user.

-If the ability has been granted through a role, tell the bouncer to remove the ability from the role instead:
+If the permission has been granted through a role, tell the bouncer to remove the permission from the role instead:

 ```php
 Bouncer::disallow('admin')->to('ban-users');
 ```

-To remove an ability for a specific model type, pass in its name as a second argument:
+To remove an permission for a specific model type, pass in its name as a second argument:

 ```php
 Bouncer::disallow($user)->to('delete', Post::class);
 ```

-> **Warning:** if the user has an ability to `delete` a specific `$post` instance, the code above will *not* remove that ability.
-You will have to remove the ability separately - by passing in the actual `$post` as a second argument - as shown below.
+> **Warning:** if the user has an permission to `delete` a specific `$post` instance, the code above will *not* remove that permission.
+You will have to remove the permission separately - by passing in the actual `$post` as a second argument - as shown below.

-To remove an ability for a specific model instance, pass in the actual model instead:
+To remove an permission for a specific model instance, pass in the actual model instead:

 ```php
 Bouncer::disallow($user)->to('delete', $post);